hbkworld/streaming-spec/complex_types.md

-Data block will contain an absolute time stamp followed by 15 spectras with 100 calues each.
+Data block will contain an absolute time stamp followed by 15 frequencies with the corresponding spectra containing 100 amplitude values each.

 ### Position in 3 dimensional Space